-GST reconciliation involves matching of sales and purchase data between different returns as well as sales and purchase registers.
-The article attempts to explain it in detail.
+GST reconciliation and matching is essential for taxpayers to ensure accuracy and completeness of compliance reporting under the GST law.
+Your team often matches sales and purchase data between different returns as well as sales and purchase registers.
+The article attempts to explain the know-hows of GST reconciliation in detail.
+You can learn about-

 What is GST reconciliation and matching?